 Check to see if there are any spots where the hot glue shows.
 If there is, take small portions of stretched out moss and place it over the glue to hide it.

 Succulent Pumpkin Care

-Place the succulent pumpkin anywhere you prefer.
+Place the succulent pumpkin anywhere you would like.
 Although, they will do best in a shady covered area that gets partial sun.
 Or inside where they can receive some filtered light and be out of the weather.

-If you buy a healthy pumpkin, a succulent pumpkin should last at least 2-3 months.
+If you buy a healthy pumpkin, the entire arrangement should last at least 2-3 months.
 Typically the succulents will start growing roots into the moss and will need very little to no water at all.

 Each week check the succulents and if one looks like it is beginning to wilt then lightly spritz the roots with water.

-I have had succulent pumpkins last over 6 months.
-So it does depend on the hardiness of the pumpkin, but you may be able to have a really long lasting arrangement.
+I have had succulent topped pumpkins last over 6 months!
+Although, it depends on the hardiness of the pumpkin, but you’ll likely have a long lasting arrangement!

 What to Do When the Pumpkin Gets Soft

-The succulents should all already have grown roots into the moss of the pumpkin.
-This means they should continue to grow well in the pot you plant them in.
-Every now and then a succulent will not root and may not grow.
-Unfortunately it happens sometime for no good reason and so don’t feel bad!
+The succulents should all have grown roots into the moss of the pumpkin.
+This means they should continue to grow well in the pot when you plant them.

 Pin for later: